mubbashir-ahmed/Banking-System-In-C/README.md

 # Bank Management System

-Banking System is a console based application developed using C language.
+Banking System is a console based application developed using C.

 It manages the bank accounts of users.